LeelaChessZero/lczero.org/content/play/networks/bestnets.md

 ### "This is all too complicated.
 Just tell me what net to use!"

-If you don't care about squeezing out the very best performance for a particular situation and want a general-purpose net, pick a medium size 20b net, which should do reasonably well (if not optimal) under most common conditions.
+If you don't care about squeezing out the very best performance for a particular situation and want a general-purpose net, pick a medium size 20b net, which should do reasonably well (if not optimally) under most common conditions.

-As in the table above, the top-recommended 20b net is `256x20-t40-1541.pb.gz` from [Sergio Vieri's repository](https://www.comp.nus.edu.sg/~sergio-v/t40/256x20/).
+The strongest 20b nets are the Leelensein ones listed above but these aren't trained purely on Lc0 data.
+The best 20b net trained only on Lc0 data is `256x20-t40-1541.pb.gz` from [Sergio Vieri's repository](https://www.comp.nus.edu.sg/~sergio-v/t40/256x20/).

 ---